sankyboi/psutil-to-prometheus/README.md

 ## How to run

-For the first time, run
+Clone the repo, then run

 ```
 pip install -r requirements.txt